pyeventsourcing/eventsourcing/README.md

 ```

+Please note, these classes do not depend on the library.
+However, the library does contain
+a collection of different kinds of domain events clasees that you can use in your models,
+for example the ```AggregateEvent```.

-Now let's use those events to define an example entity.
+Now, let's use the events classes above to define an "example" entity.

-The exampe entity below has an entity ID, a version number, and a
+The ```Example```entity class below has an entity ID, a version number, and a
 timestamp.
-It also has a property called 'foo', and a method to use
+It also has a property ```foo```, and a ```discard()``` method to use
 when the entity is discarded.
-The factory method can be used to
+The factory method ```create_new_example()``` can
-create new entities.
+be used to create new entities.

 All the methods follow a similar pattern.
-They construct an event, and
+They construct an event that represents the result
-use a "mutate" function to apply the event to the entity.
-And then
+of the operation.
+They use a "mutator function" function ```mutate()``` to apply the event
-they "publish" the event for the benefit of any subscribers.
+to the entity.
+And they "publish" the event for the benefit of any subscribers.

 When replaying a sequence of events, a "mutator function" is commonly
 used to apply an event to an initial state.
 For the sake of simplicity